nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Starting time of Event (E.g. 1600): 2000
 Ending time of Event (E.g. 1800): 2100
 Location of Event (Optional): Discord
 Alright!!
-Event: Team Meeting CS2113T on Monday, from 2000 to 2100 at Team Meeting CS2113T has been added to your timetable
+Event: Team Meeting CS2113T on Monday, from 2000 to 2100 at Discord has been added to your timetable
 ```

 If the selected timeslot is already occupied, the program will let you know and the event will not be added until the timeslot